 A simple way to incorporate your logo seamlessly into your design is to use color accents that match your brand logo.
 This company letterhead example uses the orange in its brand elements for the accent text:

-For example, the purple and white logo in this sample business letterhead template is complemented by the purple address section and accent text that showcases their brand fonts.
+The purple and white logo in this sample business letterhead template is complemented by the purple address section and accent text that showcases their brand fonts.
 This is a great way to highlight your company details.

 In this next example, a business letterhead template is used to communicate a job offer.
 The logo takes center stage on the front page, immediately informing the successful candidate that they have been hired.